theheraldproject/theheraldproject.github.io/efficacy/paper.md

 From the paper: "Now a low-level protocol that works across a large range of devices exists in the Herald protocol, the author aims to suggest a payload to transfer over this protocol that allows for its use in either a centralised or decentralised contact tracing application.
 This will provide international interoperability whilst allowing local jurisdictions to tailor their approach to one acceptable by its residents."

 We also believe that more work needs to be done to ensure that any [RSSI to distance estimation formulae]({{"/bluetooth/distance" | relative_url }}) takes account of the fact that some phone pairings appear to use a log-distance approach to scale their RSSI values, whereas others use an inverse-distance-squared approach.
 This leads to inaccuracies around the 2.5m mark.

+## Update: Oxford Simulations OpenABM-COVID-19

+Since the first draft of the paper was distributed, Oxford University's Big Data Institute (BDI) have released OpenABM-COVID-19[27]({{"/efficacy/bibliography#a-27" | relative_url }}), a Jupyter notebook simulation of COVID-19 cases, spread, and hospitalisation statistics given a population size, existing number of cases, and settings for various control methods.

+The paper we have written has a new section in it detailing how to take the output of the fair efficacy formula and apply it to an OpenABM simulation for COVID-19 spread.

+Our team has created an extension to Oxford's work to simulate the disease spread curve given efficacy results presented in the Fair Efficacy Formula.
+This is currently undergoing review.
+Once verified, the results and spread control charts shall be published here.